Gene Cook

-Gene Cook (January 11, 1932 – February 14, 2002) was a player in the National Football League, an honored executive in minor league baseball, and a long-time elected official in Toledo, Ohio.
+Gene Cook (January 11, 1932 – February 14, 2002) was an American player in the National Football League (NFL), an honored executive in minor league baseball, and a long-time elected official in Toledo, Ohio.

 Cook is a member of the International League Hall of Fame.

 Football career

 Cook played collegiately for the University of Toledo.
-He was drafted in the 13th round of the 1958 NFL Draft by the Green Bay Packers.
+He was drafted in the 13th round of the 1958 NFL draft by the Green Bay Packers.
 Cook was briefly a wide receiver for the Detroit Lions, recording one reception during the 1959 NFL season.
 He later played semi-professional ball for the Toledo Tornadoes.

+Pro statistics

 Political career

 Cook was elected to the Toledo City Council in 1967.
 Cook served continuously in elected office until his retirement in 1997.
 He served 13 years as vice mayor and three years as city council president.
 At the time of his death in 2002, his tenure was the longest in the history of the Toledo City Council.